Hamilton Steelers (1981–1992): Club history

 Following the CPSL folding in 1983, the Steelers returned to the amateur league and won the 1986 Ontario Cup as provincial champions.
-As a result, they qualified for the national tournament, where they won the 1986 Challenge Trophy after defeating Vancouver Croatia 1-0 in the final.The Hamilton Steelers also won the Challenge Trophy, Canada's national amateur soccer cup in 1986.
+As a result, they qualified for the national tournament, where they won the 1986 Challenge Trophy after defeating Vancouver Croatia 1–0 in the final.
 Hamilton also played in the Inter-City Soccer League in 1986 where they won the league double (McGuiness Trophy & Hiram Walker Cup).